 But in twenty-first century America, black presidents are not held to as high a standard as white presidents.
 The voters simply refused to treat Barack Obama the way they have always treated white incumbents whose terms in office were disasters.
 The inescapable conclusion is that American voters just don’t expect as much from a black president.
 He isn’t held responsible for his failures, as a white president would be; in fact, the voters give him a second chance — something they would never do for a failed white president.

-And Martin Luther King Jr.’s dream — that character and achievement would some day matter more than color — seems farther away than ever.
+And Martin Luther King Jr.’s dream — that character and achievement would some day matter more than skin color — seems farther away than ever.